Question:

 Let me guess:

+You can’t remember.
 (Dw, I’m not judging.
 I’m guilty of this too!)

 Ok, you say.
+So what?

 Well, here’s what:

-(And, vice versa:
+And, vice versa:

 Let’s find out.